Zheeko-1/alx-backend-python/README.md

-# Solutions to tasks on Python - Variable Annotations
+# Solutions to tasks on python for backend